 Some folks also say that it’s impossible to do business for a foreigner with limited Finnish language.
 But I did .

-I survived the recession and ran a business for over a decade all on my own.
+With the greatest help from the kind, generous-hearted and inquisitive Finns, I survived the recession and ran a business for over a decade in Finland.

 Lilian: When I took a break from my business after the 12th year, I wanted to study a new skill so I was told where to get registered.